 There is a range of materials you can use for a flat roof, such as asphalt or tiles.
 An EPDM rubber roof is becoming an increasingly popular option for UK homeowners because it’s durable, long-lasting, lightweight and cost-effective.

 It’s always important to choose the best roofing material for your project.
 Whether you’re choosing a roofing material for a shed roof, flat roof or a garage roof, you want to make sure that the roof you choose meets your high standards.
-An EPDM flat roof offers a wealth of benefits that make it the very best roofing material that include it being a lightweight material, cost-effective and low maintenance.
+An EPDM flat roof offers a wealth of benefits that make it the very best roofing material that includes it being a lightweight material, cost-effective and low maintenance.